Select Page

 The John McIntire Library Remodel

-Library News You Can Use
+Library News You Can Use: Remodel Updates

 We are thrilled to announce a major transformation coming to MCLS!
 Over the last year, we have worked with our Board of Trustees and APG Architects to reimagine the John McIntire Library.
 It has been thirty-three years since the library has had a remodel of this magnitude.